Datuashvili/Allegheny-County-Housing-Market/README.md

 ![Pittsburgh_skyline_panorama_at_night](https://github.com/Datuashvili/Allegheny-County-Housing-Market/blob/main/Pittsburgh_skyline_panorama_at_night.jpg)

+### Introduction

 This project is intended to help future and present Allegheny County residents to find out what the reasonable price is for a house in Allegheny county, PA.

-Whether you are buing or  selling App offers estimates and forecasts to help you make informed decision.
+Whether you are buing or selling a house App offers estimates and forecasts to help you make informed decision.
-App has two parts.

-First part - House Price Estimation is for these who are selling, buying, refinancing, or even remodeling a home house in real time.
-App givs opportunity to find out what is the present value of the hous based on many features:
+If you are selling, buying, refinancing, or even remodeling a home house in real time the App gives opportunity to find out what is the present value of the house based on location and other features:

 * Total square footage of land
 * Living Space - Sqft
 * Stories